Cloudstrucc/Public/docs/leonardo/proposal-crm-implementation.md

   * **SharePoint Administrator** (for integrated document management)
   * **Privileged Role Administrator** (for conditional access configuration)
   * **Azure Network Contributor** (for private endpoint and VNET provisioning)
   * **Application Administrator** (for JIRA integration setup)
+* Acess to an on-premises user account for JIRA integration build

-Access must be granted by the [Client Name] Entra administrator prior to production deployment.
+Access must be granted by the Leonardo Company Ottawa Entra/AD administrator(s) prior to the build activities & deployment to the organization's Azure/M365 tenant.

 ### 🏗️ Cloudstrucc Build & Staging Environment Model

 To support structured, low-risk implementation aligned with federal change management requirements:

 * Cloudstrucc will use its **own Azure subscription and Microsoft 365 tenant** for initial **build, configuration, and templating**.
-* This isolated tenant will mirror [Client Name]'s Protected B compliance requirements and baseline.
+* This isolated tenant will mirror Leonardo Company Ottawa's Protected B compliance requirements and baseline.
 * Implementation phases:

   * **Development Environment**: Initial configuration and testing in Cloudstrucc tenant